Start here if you are new – Introductory information to help you understand CSU travel regulations and responsibilities relating to Travel Services.

 About Traveler Responsibility

-- Individuals traveling on official University trips must familiarize themselves with and adhere to the CSU Stanislaus Travel Policy and Travel Procedures and Regulations.
+- Individuals traveling on official University trips must familiarize themselves with and adhere to the Stanislaus State Travel Policy and Travel Procedures and Regulations.

 - Travelers must ensure they have documented authorization to travel prior to embarking on the trip and/or prior to making non-cancellable travel arrangements.